-One of the most unique features of the stadium is its location along the Arkansas River.
-Just north of the stadium is Boats & Bikes, which offers kayaking and other water activities such as pedal boats and stand-up paddleboards (SUP).
+One of the most unique features of Riverfront Stadium is its location along the Arkansas River.
+Just north of the stadium is Boats & Bikes, which offers seasonal kayaking and other water activities such as pedal boats and stand-up paddleboards (SUP).
 From their dock, it’s easy to make your way to the Keeper of the Plains for a beautiful view.

-The Wichita area is home to 20+ museums, many of which are within just a few miles of the stadium.
-Along the Arkansas River, you’ll find five museums, referred to as the Museums on the River, which cover art, culture, gardens, history and science.
-Just head north along the river and you’ll encounter these five: Exploration Place, Mid-America All-Indian Museum, Old Cowtown Museum, Wichita Art Museum and Botanica.
-Near the Mid-America All-Indian Museum, you’ll find Wichita’s most iconic landmark, the Keeper of the Plains, which sits at the confluence of the Big and Little Arkansas rivers.
-Visit the Keeper during Daylight Saving Time between 9 p.m. and 9:15 p.m. and you can take in the “Ring of Fire” at its feet.
+The Wichita area is home to 50-plus attractions, including more than 20 museums.
+One is at Riverfront Stadium (the newly established Wichita Baseball Museum) and many are within just a few miles.
+Along the Arkansas River, you’ll find the Museums on the River, which cover art, culture, gardens, history and science.
+Just head north along the river and you’ll encounter Exploration Place, Mid-America All-Indian Museum, Old Cowtown Museum, Wichita Art Museum and Botanica Wichita.
+Near the Mid-America All-Indian Museum, you’ll find Wichita’s most iconic landmark: the Keeper of the Plains, which sits at the confluence of the Big and Little Arkansas rivers.
+Visit the Keeper during Daylight Saving Time between 9 p.m. and 9:15 p.m. and you can take in the “Ring of Fire” at the base of the sculpture.

 Take the Q-Line and see more

-You can explore even more of the city by hopping aboard the city’s Q-Line.
-This free mode of transportation takes people from the Delano District east to Downtown, Old Town, Douglas Design District, and stops in Clifton Square.
-Along the route, you’ll find Ziggy’s Pizza, Dempsey’s Burger Pub, Larkspur Bistro and Bar, the Hopping Gnome Brewing Company and Wichita’s tiki bar Lava and Tonic.
-If you’re in the mood to shop or just browse, the Spice Merchant, The Workroom and Lucinda’s are a must.
+You can explore even more of Wichita by hopping aboard the city’s Q-Line.
+This free mode of transportation takes riders from the Delano District east to Downtown, Old Town, Douglas Design District and stops in Clifton Square.
+Along the 3.3-mile route, you’ll find Ziggy’s Pizza – Clifton Square, Dempsey’s Burger Pub, The Selfie Spot on Douglas, Local Roasters, Coffee Daze, Lucky’s Everyday, Reverie Coffee Roasters, Hopping Gnome Brewing Company, Argentina’s Empanadas, Larkspur Bistro and Bar, Lava and Tonic, PourHouse, Third Place Brewery If you’re in the mood to shop or just browse, The Spice Merchant & Company, The Workroom and Lucinda’s are must-visits.
 These are just a handful of hundreds of dining and shopping options along the way as you take in the heart of Wichita!